WORDS AND PICTURES

-JW3, Finchley Road, London: I am taking part in a salon about art and law with Hubert Best and Jacqueline Nicholls at 8pm on 23 May.
+JW3, London: I took part in this salon about art and law on 23 May, with Hubert Best, Frances Fyfield and Jacqueline Nicholls.

 The Carnival Village Trust in Notting Hill held a multi-media art competition, 'Carnival Captured'.
 I won second prize and blog about it here.